zhilizheng/SBayesRC/README.md

 ## Install
 * Use container version if your cluster support Docker or Apptainer (formerly Singularity): Docker image: `zhiliz/sbayesrc`, usage shown in the minimal example above.
 Don't require installation.
 If you run multiple jobs with Apptainer, it's good to pre-cache by `apptainer pull docker://zhiliz/sbayesrc`.
+The default wrapper has the function to SBayesRC, LD generating, PRS, and SBayesRC-Multi, type `apptainer run docker://zhiliz/sbayesrc` for document and examples (full document included).
+If you need other parameters that was not provided by our wrapper script, pass your R script, and run by Rscript YOUR_SCRIPT.

 * Install locally: A valid R is required.
 ```r
 # Suggest: enable faster backend BLAS for R, e.g. openBlas, MKL